clean-arch-enablers-project/cae-framework/README.md

 Every inheritor of any Use Case or Port component will have at least two main methods to be interacted with:

 - A public method for getting the execution triggered
-- A protected method for executing the internal logic of such component
+- A protected method for executing the internal logic of such inheritor

-In the Use Case used as an example previously, there they are:
+In the Use Case used as an example previously, there they are, respectively:

 ![image](https://github.com/clean-arch-enablers-project/cae-framework/assets/60593328/851f8f40-b14f-4ed4-a401-c94da21d0fe9)